Irfan240305/Analytics_Dashboard_Acorn_Globus/README.md

 1) The application is designed with a desktop-first approach while maintaining responsiveness across smaller screen sizes.

 2) The layout adapts smoothly to different screen widths, ensuring readability and usability across devices.
+3)
+📱** Mobile Responsiveness**

+The dashboard is designed with a **responsive layout** that adapts smoothly to different screen sizes.

+While the primary focus was on desktop (as per the assignment), the UI also works well on mobile devices:
+- Layout adjusts automatically based on screen width
+- Content remains readable and usable on smaller screens
+- Components resize gracefully without breaking the layout

+This ensures a consistent user experience across devices.

 🧠 **What I Learned**